-C++ provides a large standard library that includes a wide variety of functions and classes for data structures, algorithms, input/output handling, and more.
+C++ offers an extensive standard library that includes a wide range of functions and classes for handling data structures, algorithms, input/output operations, and other utilities.
 These pre-defined functions help speed up development and reduce the need to write code from scratch.